thirtysix/reduce_seq_redundancy/README.md

  6. Keep all other entries which have not included in any cluster.

 ## Output
-- A FASTA file all cluster representative sequences and non-clustered sequences.
+- A FASTA file of all cluster representative sequences and non-clustered sequences.

 ## Dependencies
 - Currently only tested on Linux